ryapric/ryapric.github.io/_posts/2019-05-25-moving-from-data-science-to-software-dev.md

 all this knowledge with others who are willing to listen, by way of Meetup groups, conferences, and workshops.

-I've become a lifelong student of the craft of software, and I couldn;t be happier.
+I've become a lifelong student of the craft of software, and I couldn't be happier.